Antonio Pigafetta

 Antonio Pigafetta (/it/; c.
 1491 – c.
-1531) was a Venetian scholar and explorer.
-In 1519, he joined the Spanish expedition to the Spice Islands led by Portuguese explorer Ferdinand Magellan, the world's first circumnavigation, and is best known for being the chronicler of the voyage.
+1534) was a Venetian scholar and explorer.
+In 1519, he joined the Spanish expedition to the Spice Islands led by Portuguese explorer Ferdinand Magellan, the world's first documented circumnavigation, and is best known for being the chronicler of the voyage.
 During the expedition, he served as Magellan's assistant until Magellan's death in the Philippine Islands, and kept an accurate journal, which later assisted him in translating the Cebuano language.
 It is the first recorded document concerning the language.

 Pigafetta was one of the 18 men who made the complete trip, returning to Spain in 1522, under the command of Juan Sebastián Elcano, out of the approximately 240 who set out three years earlier.
 These men completed the first circumnavigation of the world while others mutinied and returned in the first year.
 Pigafetta's surviving journal is the source for much of what is known about Magellan and Elcano's voyage.